Rogdham/pyzstd/index.rst

     Assuming VER_1 and VER_2 are two versions.

-    Set :py:attr:`CParameter.windowLog` to a value that covers VER_2's length, and enable "long distance matching" by setting :py:attr:`CParameter.enableLongDistanceMatching` to 1.
+    Let the "window" cover the longest version, by setting :py:attr:`CParameter.windowLog`.
+And enable "long distance matching" by setting :py:attr:`CParameter.enableLongDistanceMatching` to 1.
 The ``--patch-from`` option of zstd CLI also uses other parameters, but these two matter the most.

     The valid value of `windowLog` is [10,30] in 32-bit build, [10,31] in 64-bit build.
 So in 64-bit build, it has a `2GiB length limit <https://github.com/facebook/zstd/issues/2173>`_.
 Strictly speaking, the limit is (2GiB - ~100KiB).
 When this limit is exceeded, the patch becomes very large and loses the meaning of a patch.